‘90s Movies That Made Way More At The Box Office Than You’d Guess

 The Pelican Brief (1993)

 John Grisham movies typically do quite well, which happens to be the case for the 1993 legal thriller The Pelican Brief starring Julia Roberts and Denzel Washington as a law school student and reporter who uncover a deep conspiracy.
-But it’s crazy to think about how the movie made $100 million domestically, according to Box Office Mojo, which has is just ahead of Schindler’s List and Cliffhanger in the top 10 movies of the year.
+But, it’s crazy to think about how the movie made $195.3 million, according to Box Office Mojo.

 Harrison Ford in Clear and Present Danger